SSHcom/elastic-jump-host/README.md

 ## Note the deployment requires:
 ##    name           Unique name of the extender.
 It MUST contain only latin letters
 ##                   and digits.
-These name is used to create a role and name ssh key pair.
+This name is used to create a role and name ssh key pair.
 ##
 ##    vpc            Unique identity of existing VPC, extender is deployed to this VPC.
 ##